wuwowuyi/Resnet-replication-and-Stanford-cs231n-computer-vision/README.md

-Stanford CS231n 2024 assignments. and replication of ResNet for CIFAR-10.
+Stanford CS231n 2024 assignments, plus style transfer from 2020, and replication of ResNet for CIFAR-10.

 ## Assignment 1